 - You can shoot up to 28 snapshots per movie.
-The number of snapshots is also limited by the amount of free space available on the memory card. - Note that the flash cannot be used when shooting a Snapshot in Movie. - Note that shooting a snapshot while shooting a movie is supported during FHD movie and STD movie recording only.
+The number of snapshots is also limited by the amount of free space available on the memory card. - Note that shooting a snapshot while shooting a movie is supported during FHD movie and STD movie recording only.
 It is not supported during other types of movie recording. - The size of the recorded snapshot is 10M when "12M", "3:2", or "16:9" is selected as the image size before you start movie recording.
 For other sizes, the recorded snapshot is the currently specified image size. - The shooting range when shooting a snapshot while movie recording is in progress is narrower than that of the Single Shot Mode. - Snapshots shot with Snapshot in Movie cannot be focused individually.
-The focus will be the same as the movie being recorded. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - When shooting CS images, the snapshot image quality automatically changes to "Normal". - The (Auto) recording mode is used when you shoot a snapshot during movie recording.
+The focus will be the same as the movie being recorded. - The field of view of a snapshot shot while FHD movie recording is in progress will be wider than the field of view of the FHD movie. - When shooting CS images, the snapshot image quality automatically changes to "Normal".